London Climate Resilience Finance Summit 2026

 Conference

 Financing climate resilience has become a global priority, and London Climate Action Week is a key platform for climate finance discussions.
-The London Climate Resilience Finance Summit during LCAW is a pivotal moment in the climate resilience finance agenda.
+The London Climate Resilience Finance Summit during LCAW was a pivotal moment in the climate resilience finance agenda.

 The Brewery, London (in-person, as part of London Climate Action Week)

-Last updated 26 May 2026
+Last updated 26 June 2026

 Climate impacts are accelerating, yet finance for resilience still falls far short of what is needed.
 At the same time, governments, regulators, investors and insurers are increasingly recognising that climate risk is financial risk – creating the opportunity to embed resilience into financial decision-making and unlock new investment.